How To Solve X 5

 ax⁵ + bx⁴ + cx³ + dx² + ex + f = 0

 where a, b, c, d, e, and f are constants, and a ≠ 0.
-Unlike quadratic equations (x²), cubic equations (x³), and quartic equations (x⁴), there is no general algebraic solution for quintic equations using radicals (square roots, cube roots, etc.).
-This was famously proven by Abel–Ruffini theorem.
+But unlike quadratic equations (x²), cubic equations (x³), and quartic equations (x⁴), there is no general algebraic solution for quintic equations using radicals (square roots, cube roots, etc. ).
+On the flip side, this was famously proven by Abel–Ruffini theorem.
 This doesn't mean they are unsolvable; it just means we need different approaches.

 3. Numerical Methods for Solving Quintic Equations: